guettli/programming-guidelines/README.md

 Getting out of thinking/talking into writing and "naming solutions" helps to get an actionable plan.

-In a professional environment these notes about the options and the decision can get used as entry in the "Decision Log".
+In a professional environment, these notes about the options and the decision can get used as an entry in the "Decision Log".

 ### Avoid Office Documents or UML-tools